openstack/magnum/doc/source/objects.rst

     testtools.matchers._impl.MismatchError: !=:
     reference = {'Container': '1.0-e12affbba5f8a748882a3ae98aced282'}
     actual    = {'Container': '1.0-22b40e8eed0414561ca921906b189820'}
     : Fields or remotable methods in some objects have changed.
 Make sure the versions of the objects has been bumped, and update the hashes in the static fingerprints tree (object_data).
+For more information, read http://docs.openstack.org/developer/magnum/objects.html.

 This is an indication that me adding the 'foo' field to Container means I need to bump the version of Container, so I increase the version and add a comment